When your manager says that long-awaited phrase “you should work from home,” what fantasy plays out in your head?

 In fact, in non-COVID-19 situations, employers can even visit your home to check for things like trip hazards and broken cords.

-With Australia on the brink of lockdown, working from home is now the norm for most people, so let’s look at how you can stay physically and mentally safe.
+Working from home is the norm for many people, so let’s look at some working from home tips to keep you physically and mentally healthy.

 Let’s go back to the sofa scenario.
 Avert your gaze from your dog’s adorable face for a moment and take a look at your posture.